DexKit/dexkit-js-2024/content/blog/integrating-gasless-api-into-dexappbuilder-for-gasless-swaps.md

 ---
-title: "Integrating Gasless API into DexAppBuilder for Gasless Swaps"
+title: Integrating Gasless API into DexAppBuilder for Gasless Swaps
-date: "May 23, 2024"
+date: 'May 23, 2024'
+excerpt: >-
-excerpt: "<p>At DexKit, our mission is to make Web3 accessible.
+  At DexKit, our mission is to make Web3 accessible.
 One of the many ways we do this is by simplifying decentralized trading for everyone.
-Today,&hellip;</p> "
-category: "Blog"
+category: Blog
-slug: "integrating-gasless-api-into-dexappbuilder-for-gasless-swaps"
+slug: integrating-gasless-api-into-dexappbuilder-for-gasless-swaps
-imageUrl: "/blog-images/Gasless-blog.png"
+imageUrl: /blog-images/Gasless-blog.png
 ---

 At DexKit, **our mission is to make Web3 accessible**.
 One of the many ways we do this is by simplifying decentralized trading for everyone.
 Today, we’re thrilled to announce the **integration of the Gasless API into our DexAppBuilder platform** for white label DEX swap aggregators.
 This groundbreaking feature is designed to eliminate gas fees in token swaps.
 It benefits a wide array of users across the DexKit community.
 From traders and developers to NFT artists, cryptocurrency enthusiasts, and DApp creators, this integration marks a significant step towards democratizing DeFi.
 It expands opportunities within the decentralized ecosystem.